Infrastructure policy of Donald Trump: Water management

 In April 2019, after signing two executive orders on energy infrastructure projects, President Trump said he would order the Environmental Protection Agency to issue guidelines for state compliance with the Clean Water Act.

 In May 2019, the Environmental Protection Agency (EPA) made $2.6 billion available for water infrastructure improvement across the United States.
 According to the Agency's own estimates, some $743 billion is needed, and the State Resolving Funds (SRFs), which require states to match federal funding and repay loans and interests, have provided $170 billion.

+During his second term, while Congress opted to preserve much of the infrastructure funding President Trump sought to cut, he succeeded in eliminating money for projects involving DEI.